nihalmorshed/E-commerce-Site/README.md

 # E-commerce-Site
-This is the Landing page of a responsive and mobile-first e-commerce sitefrom where users can buy different types of accesories like watches, shoes and backpacks from this online shop.
+This is the Landing page of a responsive and mobile-first e-commerce site from where users can buy different types of accesories like watches, shoes and backpacks from this online shop.

 # Technology Used: <br>
 <ul>